Andy4495/emulator-8-bit/README.md

 - Flag update handling
   - H and N flags in particular
   - Flag updates for 16-bit ADD, SUB, ADC, SBC instructions (main, misc, IX, and IY)
+  - Lines with `/// update_flags` need updates
+    - Review Z80.h and Z80.cpp-- changes to signatures for the various update_flags() methods
   - Other cases (check all opcodes)
+  - Clean up compiler warnings

 The above items are planned to be completed before starting on the [Future Functionality](#future-functionality) items below.